ryanking8215/go-wrk/README.md

   ./go-wrk -s <my-script-file> # all defines in script file
 ```

-Feel free to use javascript to orchestrate your benchmarking tasks.
+Feel free to use javascript to setup your benchmarking tasks.
 Please refer to the example files in 'scripts' directory.

 Benchmarking Tips